realtimeradio/rcf_design/docs/40-Design.md

 ![\label{fig:adc-config}The configuration of RCF's AD9207 data path.
 RF signals are sampled at 4800 Msps, before being mixed, filtered, and decimated to deliver a 1600 MHz Nyquist band centred at 1350 MHz.](images/rcf-adc-pipeline.drawio.pdf){width=70%}

-Analog samples are initially digitized at 4800 Msps with 12 bits of resolution, and then mixed with a digitally generated oscillator, filtered, and decimated to produce a quadrature-sampled 1600 MHz Nyquist baseband centered at 0 Hz.
+Analog samples are initially digitized at 4800 Msps with 12 bits of resolution, and then quadrature downconverted with a 1350 MHz digitally-generated LO, filtered, and decimated by a factor of 3 to produce a 1600 MHz Nyquist baseband centered at 0 Hz.
 The AD9207's decimation filters have a usable passband -- defined as the region with better than 100 dB image rejection and less than $\pm 0.001$ dB of passband ripple -- of 81.4\% [@ad9207].
 For a sampling rate of 1600 Msps, this corresponds to a passband of 1302.1 MHz, which is sufficient to cover the 700 - 2000 MHz band of interest.
 This data is passed from ADC to FPGA as an 8-lane JESD204C interface running at 13.2 Gbps per lane.